ARMmbed/mbed-os-5-docs/docs/tutorials/optimize/memory/runtime_mem_trace.md

 #### Using the memory tracer

 The memory tracer is not enabled by default.
 To enable it, you need to enable the **`memory-tracing-enabled`** setting in the Mbed OS platform configuration options.
-The recommended way to enable this setting is to add it to your `mbed_app.json`:
+We recommend doing this by add it to your `mbed_app.json`:

 ```
 {